Cornell Central Campus: Human Ecology

 Since 1933, the home economics/human ecology programs have been housed in Martha van Renssalaer Hall (MVR), a 171648 sqft Georgian Revival style brick building designed by William Haugaard located between the Ag Quad and Beebe Lake.
 In 1968, a dramatic, cantilevered wing designed by Ulrich Franzen was added to the North side of MVR overlooking Beebe Lake.
 However, the building was declared structurally unsafe in 2001 and abandoned.
 In the meantime, a west wing was built to house the human nutrition labs as a link between the main MVR and the north wing, but it opened in 2002, after the north wing was closed.
 The North wing was demolished in 2006, and construction began in 2008 to replace it with an 88228 sqft teaching and laboratory building atop a 290 car parking garage.
 The lead architect is Darko Hreljanovic, a 1977 graduate of Cornell's architecture college.
 The new building opened in 2012.

 Eastern buildings

-To the east of the Plant Science Building are: Emerson Hall (1968) and Bradfield Hall (agronomy) (1968) also designed by Ulrich Franzen to complement his MVR north wing.
+To the east of the Plant Science Building are Emerson Hall and Bradfield Hall (agronomy), both constructed in 1968 also designed by Ulrich Franzen to complement his MVR north wing.
 Fernow Hall (1915) was built as consolation by New York State in the wake of the closure of the New York State College of Forestry at Cornell to house an environmental sciences program.
 Other buildings are: